python/devguide/documentation/style-guide.rst

    For "reStructuredText," an easy to read, plaintext markup syntax used to produce Python documentation.
 When spelled out, it is always one word and both forms start with a lowercase 'r'.

+time zone
+   Spell out as two words when talking about the real-world concept.
+   Only spell as one word when referring to a Python term like a module, class, or argument.

 Unicode
    The name of a character coding system.
 This is always written